Research

 • Mary M. Heinricher, Ph.D., Professor: brainstem mechanisms involved in pain modulation.
 The focus is on opioid-sensitive circuits within the rostral ventral medulla, which is a crucial element in a pain-modulating network with links in the midbrain, medulla and spinal cord.

-• Ahmed Raslan, M.D.
-Associate Professor: laboratory has a threefold vision; 1) basic science discovery, 2) clinical research development, and 3) application of translational medicine.
+• Ahmed Raslan, M.D., Professor: laboratory has a threefold vision; 1) basic science discovery, 2) clinical research development, and 3) application of translational medicine.
 The lab focus is; Discovery as it relates to the fundamental nature of human cognition, with an emphasis on numerical cognition and emotion.
 Clinical data collection and analysis to inform and improve neurosurgical practice at all levels; specifically treatment of medically refractory epilepsy and pain.

 • Domenico Tupone, Ph.D., Research Assistant Professor: understanding (a) the intersection of CNS circuits regulating body temperature and sleep-wake state, (b) the CNS mechanisms responsible for alterations in thermoregulation and sleep-wake state during hibernation and torpor-like states, and (c) the application of this framework to the induction of therapeutic hypothermia, particularly related to improving outcomes in models of ischemic injury.